-Approximately 2,300 babies in the US succumb to SIDS each year, and it commonly affects infants between the ages of one and four months (1).
-There are several possible causes of SIDS.
-Thankfully, the risk of SIDS can be significantly reduced through simple safety precautions and lifestyle changes.
+SIDS commonly affects babies between the ages of one and four months (1).
+Nearly 2,300 infants in the US succumb to SIDS every year.
+Thankfully, SIDS’ risk can be managed and reduced through safety precautions and optimum lifestyle changes.

-Read this post to know more about the causes and risk factors of sudden infant death syndrome and measures to lower the risk.
+Read this post to know more about sudden infant death syndrome’s causes and risk factors and the measures to lower its risk.

 Causes Of SIDS